A Rhodes Scholarship covers:

 The Rhodes Scholarship covers University and College fees and a stipend for living expenses for two and possibly three years of study at the University of Oxford.
-The stipend is set at £13,658 (UK pounds) per annum (2014-15).
-The Scholarship also covers travel to and from Oxford at the commencement and conclusion of tenure (subject to certain conditions), and private health insurance.
-In some cases, fees for a fourth year of doctoral study are underwritten.
+The stipend is set at £14,276 (UK pounds) per annum (2015-16).
+The Scholarship also covers travel to and from Oxford at the commencement and conclusion of tenure (subject to certain conditions).
+For full details on duration of tenure, see Conditions of Tenure.

 Candidates for the Scholarship who have partners should bear in mind that the Scholarship stipend is sufficient only for one person, and - though warmly welcoming partners into the Rhodes community - the Rhodes Trust takes no financial responsibility for the support of a Scholar's partner.

 Needless to say, the value of a Rhodes Scholarship is not purely financial.
 It enables Scholars to study at the University of Oxford as part of a remarkable cohort of other Scholars and with strong support from Rhodes House, and to participate in the life of the Rhodes community in Oxford, and in the global Rhodes community - which includes exceptional Rhodes alumni as well as current Scholars and many friends of the Scholarship.
 The Rhodes Scholarship is a life-changing opportunity for exceptional young people with the potential to make a difference for good in the world.